edmundlth/MBUSA-ML-2022/_posts/2022-08-10-week2-written-exercise.md

 ---
-title: Week 2 Written Exercise
+title: Week 2 Written Notes and Exercise Solutions
-description: Solution to written exercises for week 2 with discussions and comments.
+description: Solutions and discussions to written exercises for week 2 with discussions and comments.
 toc: true
 layout: post
 categories: [pen-and-paper, machine-learning]